Connect with others who understand.

 “I don’t have any major problems yet, but trying to explain to my husband and family members how I’m feeling is hard,” said a MyLeukemiaTeam member.
 “My energy levels are low, and I need a nap every day to perk up.”

-Choosing the proper food to fuel your body is a positive way to influence your overall health.
+Choosing the right food to fuel your body is a positive way to influence your overall health.
 While there’s no official diet to help manage CLL symptoms, here are some options for you to keep in mind during your next trip to the grocery store.

 4 Foods To Eat With CLL